logrhythm/clj-headlights/README.md

 ## Documentation

-See official documentation at https://zendesk.github.io/clj-headlights/
+See official documentation at https://logrhythm.github.io/clj-headlights/

 ## Versioning

 [Semver](http://semver.org/) is used as versioning scheme.

-## Security vulnerabilities

-If you would like to report a security vulnerability issue, please follow the [Zendesk vulnerability disclosure process](https://hackerone.com/zendesk).

 ## Copyright and license

-Copyright 2017 Zendesk, Inc.
+Copyright 2019 LogRhythm, Inc.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.